 Glenn Stok is a technical writer with a Master of Science degree.
 He evaluates products for consumers and clearly explains their features.

-Here are DIY instructions to open your watch and replace the battery with this easy-to-use, low-cost case remover tool.
+Here are DIY instructions to open your watch and replace the battery with this easy-to-use, low-cost case back remover tool.

 I discovered that replacement watch batteries in retail stores are a lot cheaper than a jeweler or watch repair shop will charge you for replacing them.